davidsates/sqa-test-task/README.md

 ## Description

-This project was developed as part of a test task requesting a test automation solution for {JSON} Placeholder, a free fake API for testing and prototyping, where the objective is to create a test suite for testing the following methods:
+This project was developed as part of a test task requesting a test automation solution for [{JSON} Placeholder](https://jsonplaceholder.typicode.com/), a free fake API for testing and prototyping.
+The objective is to create a test suite to test the following methods:

 | Method  | Route                    |
 |---------|--------------------------|